How can human rights contribute to the protection of the environment ?

 - need to raise awareness

 - 2 million workers die each year through work-related accidents and diseases linked to exposure to hazardous substances.
-These data coming from ILO show the importance of the sustainable development goals implementation needs collaboration among UN faillit
+These data coming from ILO show that the implementation of the sustainable development goals needs collaboration among UN facilities.

 - children everywhere are being born pre-polluted

 - human rights provide stronger narrative for protection